mamund/trump-said/docs/index.md

 #usPolitics #trumpSaid

 ### 2025-03-06
-On March 6, 2025, President Donald Trump announced his intention to abolish the U.S. Department of Education, stating:
+On March 6, 2025, President Donald Trump announced his intention to abolish the U.S. Department of Education, stating:

 > "The Department of Education is a big con job.
 We're going to close it down." ([cite](https://www.reuters.com/world/us/trump-order-abolishment-department-education-wsj-reports-2025-03-06/))